Lusengeri/starship/README.md

 The Starship game is inspired by the 'Starship Meteors' game described by J. Hunt in his book 'Advanced Python Programming'.
-This implementation intends to build upon the original concept to create fuller gaming experience.
+This implementation builds upon the original concept to create a fuller gaming experience.